dylans0ng/dylans0ng.github.io/_posts/2024-03-22-simple-tool-web-bot-python.md

 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/0a237a95-5a14-4165-9ebc-7789b10cbdce)

 ## Short Video
 Alright, that's all I got for this one!
-If there's anything confusing about this blog post, then make sure to check out this [video] (https://youtube.com/shorts/QqoCmEZ1EH0) because it may be easier to follow along with a video rather than an article.
+If there's **anything confusing** about this blog post, then make sure to check out this [video](https://youtube.com/shorts/QqoCmEZ1EH0) because it may be easier to **follow along with a video** rather than with an article.
 Hope to see you there, and thanks for reading!